 - View other areas of your system through which air flows to make sure air is not restricted.
 Make certain your air filters are clean and all the registers and vents are free of debris.

 Now find a good cool spot in front of the fan and wait for your technician to show up.
-They will be able to make a professional diagnosis of the specific problem with your system and let you know what kind of air conditioner service you will need to remedy the problem.
+They will be able to make a professional diagnosis of the specific problem with your system and let you know what kind of air conditioner service you will need to fix the problem.
 Call Barlow Service Experts at 801-436-8985 today or go online to make your air conditioner service appointment now.